tmeyer2115/studio-starter/README.md

 ### Site Settings Powered Props

 SiteSettings can be used within `Expression` props in a similar way to Streams data.
-For example, you can specify `siteSettings.["Global Colors"].primary` and the corresponding site settings value will be passed to the component
+For example, you can specify `siteSettings.GlobalColors.primary` and the corresponding site settings value will be passed to the component.

 ### Authoring New Components
 Developers have the ability to craft new Components that can then be used in Studio.
 As an example, an Admin might ask for a net-new piece of functionality on the page.
 The Developer would create the corresponding Component, which the Admin could then use.
 Authoring a Component is fairly simple.
 It starts with adding a new TSX file to `src/components`.
 The file will have the form: